Hisham Al Dubais

-Hisham Al Dubais (هشام آل دبيس; born 26 September 2001) is a Saudi Arabian professional footballer who plays as a striker for Al-Najma on loan from Al-Shabab.
+Hisham Al Dubais (هشام آل دبيس; born 26 September 2001) is a Saudi Arabian professional footballer who plays as a striker.

 Club career

 Al Dubais began his career at the youth teams of Al-Khaleej.
 He made his debut during the 2019–20 season, making 16 appearances and scoring once against Al-Bukiryah.
 During the 2021–22 season, Al Dubais made 12 appearances helping Al-Khaleej win the First Division League title and earn promotion to the Pro League.
 On 25 August 2022, Al Dubais made his Pro League debut in the 2–0 defeat to Al-Hilal.
 On 29 January 2023, Al Dubais joined Al-Sahel on a six-month loan.
 He ended his loan spell at Al-Sahel scoring 3 goals in 14 appearances.
 On 12 August 2023, Al Dubais scored his first Pro League in a 3–1 defeat to Al-Fayha.
 On 5 September 2023, Al Dubais First Division side joined Al-Jabalain on a one-year loan.
 He finished as Al-Jabalain's top scorer, scoring 13 goals in 25 appearances.
 On 1 January 2025, Al Dubais joined Al-Shabab on a free transfer.
 On 10 September 2025, Al Dubais joined Al-Najma on loan.